 - Chop the fish into bite-sized pieces and place it in a shallow dish.
 In a small bowl, mix together the cumin, garlic powder and cayenne or chipotle if desired.
 Sprinkle the spice mix evenly over the fish and set it aside to allow it to marinate while you make the Avocado Cream Sauce.

-- Add the cashews, lime juice, garlic, salt and jalapeño to a high-powered blender and blend well, adding only enough water to facilitate blending.
+- Add the drained cashews, lime juice, garlic, salt and jalapeño to a high-powered blender and blend well, adding only enough water to facilitate blending.
 Add the avocados and puree.
 Transfer the sauce to a serving bowl.

 - Heat a medium skillet over medium heat.
-Add the grapeseed oil and then the fish.
+Add the coconut oil and then the fish.
 Cover and cook 5–7 minutes, stirring every few minutes to ensure the fish is cooked on all sides.
 Remove the fish to a serving bowl.

 - To construct the tacos, start with a lettuce leaf, add fish and veggie toppings, and finish with avocado cream sauce.